A conversation overheard between husband and wife:

 “Don’t you remember?
 When we took out the insurance, they wouldn’t give us more than R10,000 for Matthew?
-We had to go through all of the hassle of taking out a second policy at another company.
+We had to go through all of the hassles of taking out a second policy at another company.
 They also had some story about only being allowed to take out R10,000 funeral cover on anyone under a certain age.”

 “Oh, okay.
 Tell me, is R20,000 cover for Matthew enough nowadays?
 Should we take out another one?”

 Truth be told, any funeral insurance company would happily sell them R20, 000’s worth of insurance if it wasn’t for this one thing…

 The Long-Term Insurance Act

 If you’re interested in everything legal, you might want to scratch open the Act and page through it until you get to a subheading called ‘Business practice, policies and policyholder protection’.

 What’s specifically of interest to us is the ‘policies’ portion.
 There’s a portion there with the heading ‘Limitation on policy benefits in event of the death of unborn or of certain minors’.

 - In the case of an unborn child – or any child under the age of 6 – the maximum amount of insurance allowed on their life is R10,000.